medical-software-quality/project-quality-plan/supplier_assessment/git_management.md

 [Azure DevOps](https://azure.microsoft.com/en-us/products/devops)
 against the above requirements.

-This assessment was conducted on 2023-02.
+This assessment was conducted on 2023-02 and revised on 2023-11.
 The overall conclusion is that although the supplier's product fulfills many of the requirements, it is unable to meet important requirements.

 ### Requirements